 5. Calculate the free energy of the hydrogenation (reduction) of O2 to H2O.
 Can the hydrogenation of oxygen be used to drive the dehydrogenation of octane forward?
 Explain why or why not.
 (Use the attached table for the energy values.)

-6. Consider reaction (2).
+6. Once again, consider reaction (2).
 What is happening to the two hydrogen atoms removed from n-octane to produce 1-octene?
-What products are they incorporated into and in what form?
+Into what products are they incorporated, and in what form?

-7. Write out the hypothetical catalytic cycle that results from addition of equations 2 and 3.
-(Hint: the cycle is actually described to some extent in the two sentences directly below equation 3) Give one reason why this cycle might not function as drawn.
-(Hint: See Ref 7.)
+7. Write out the hypothetical catalytic cycle that results from addition of equations (2) and (3).
+(Hint: the cycle is actually described to some extent in the two sentences directly below equation (3).)
+Give one reason why this cycle might not function as drawn.
+(Hint: See the author’s note in Ref 7.)

-8. Consider Reaction 3.
+8. Consider reaction (3).
 Where does the water ligand come from?
 (Hint: Look at the reagents and count atoms.)

-9. Consider Figure 1 and corresponding discussion in the text.
+9. Consider Figure 1 and the corresponding discussion in the text.
 What features in the 1H NMR spectra lead the authors to invoke the formation of an unknown intermediate/s?

 10. Figure 1 shows the NMR spectra from 3.7 - 6.7 ppm of complexes 1a (top trace) and 2a (bottom trace).
 This region focuses on which protons of the pincer ligand?
 (Draw the ligand and circle or otherwise indicate the protons.)

-10a.
-Consider the methylene protons of 1a.
+a) Consider the methylene protons of complex 1a.
 Why do they show up as a singlet in the NMR spectrum of 1a (top trace)?
 (Hint - what is the point group of the complex?)

-10b.
-Consider the methylene protons of 2a.
+b) Consider the methylene protons of complex 2a.
 Why do they show up as an apparent quartet in the NMR spectrum of 2a (bottom trace)?

 11. Under what conditions is intermediate 4a formed?
-What is the evidence that it is NOT the same species at 3a (give three reasons)?
+What is the evidence that it is NOT the same species as intermediate 3a (give three reasons)?

 12. By the end of the paper it is clear that the authors do not have a definite structure for 4a.
 However, there are several suggested ligands that might be present.

-What structural feature do these all share?
+a) What structural feature do they all share?

-a) What experiments were carried out to support this proposal?
+b) What experiments were carried out to support this proposal?

-b) Write out a reaction between H2O2 and [MnO4]- under acidic conditions and balance it using the half-reaction method.
+c) Write out a reaction between H2O2 and [MnO4]- under acidic conditions and balance it using the half-reaction method.

-13. What kind of reactivity does complex 1a shows in the presence of H2O2?
-Why would this create a problem for determining peroxide presence (-OOH ligand) for complex 3a?
+13. What kind of reactivity does complex 1a show in the presence of H2O2?
+Why would this create a problem for determining the presence of a peroxo- ligand (-OOH) for complex 3a?

 14. You’ve read through the paper and discussed several of the results and how they support the conclusions of the paper.
-If you were the PI writing a grant proposal to the NSF or DOE to continue this work, what would you propose as the next step in the project?
+If you were the Primary Investigator writing a grant proposal to the NSF or DOE to continue this work, what would you propose as the next step in the project?